xcart/xcart-docs/_pages/kb_en/orders/not_finished_orders.md

 For the cases of the kind you can use the **Not Finished Orders module** in X-Cart.
 This module is included in the Business edition and higher and can be {% link "enabled" ref_0fGEpvrh %} in the _**My Addons**_ section of the cart admin back-end.

+{% note info %}
+The Not Finished Orders module works with the orders created with online payment processors.
+For the offline payment methods an order is created at the moment a buyer clicks the **Place order** button and an order gets an "Awaiting payment" status by default.
+{% endnote %}

 To set up the module use the _Settings_ link.

 ![payment-transactions.png]({{site.baseurl}}/attachments/ref_5TMbPwNQ/payment-transactions.png)